 Elastic Cloud has varying levels of support included in their licensing.
 Different licenses include different SLAs for support.
 They range from web-based support only with a 3 business day response time with the Standard license up to web and phone support with a 1 hour SLA for the Platinum and Enterprise licenses.
 Elastic support is a great service that is very easy to use.
 There is a support portal where you can send messages back and forth between the support engineers.
 If needed, they will set up a call or run a screen share session in order to get the issue resolved.
 The only real draw-back for this support service is its price.

-The support packages are bundled into the different license levels, so in order to get the highest level of support, you have to have a Platinum or Enterprise license.
-The price differences between licensing tiers is not insignificant.
+The support packages are bundled into the different license levels, so in order to get the highest level of support, you have to have a Platinum or Enterprise Elastic license.
+The price differences between licensing tiers on the Elastic Cloud managed service is not insignificant.
 The cost of a cluster under the Enterprise license can be nearly double that of the same hardware under the Standard license.
 Granted, the Enterprise license has a lot more software and functionality bundled together than the Standard license, but if these additional features are not needed by your enterprise then you are paying a significant premium for support without getting the benefits of the additional features.

-OpenSearch Service includes basic AWS support with its offering.
+Amazon OpenSearch Service includes basic AWS support with its offering.
 You can create support tickets for issues relating to your OpenSearch infrastructure only.
-Unlike Elastic Cloud support, questions on best practices, the OpenSearch queries, Dashboards, etc are not covered.
+Questions on best practices, OpenSearch queries, Machine Learning, OpenSearch Dashboards, etc are not covered.
 If you require any additional support, you are forced to turn to 3rd party consulting services.